gatsbyjs/gatsby/docs/blog/2018-06-15-why-we-built-the-site-showcase/index.md

 ### User Flow

+The empathy map reflects the following pain points:

+- the Awesome Gatsby list of sites (used to be part of the READme in the open source repo) was growing long and was not searchable or filterable
-The empathy map reflects how it took most people a lot of time browsing through the Awesome Gatsby list to find example sites and how many people share their sites through Twitter and there isn’t enough time or room for everyone to get retweeted by the @Gatsbyjs account.
+- the Awesome Gatsby list also had no visual indication of what the sites looked like
+- there isn’t enough time or room for everyone's awesome sites to get retweeted by the @Gatsbyjs account

 With the empathy map and the interviews as our guide, we created a list of jobs to be done and imagined the typical flow a user would take through the site showcase.
 We did this to make sure we planned both a sensible information architecture and the necessary functionality to meet user’s main needs.